Brook1711/Morse-Converter/README.txt

 The program outputs a file called morseresults.txt.
 This file contains the original morse code represented in dots and dashes followed by the translation to English text.

-The program can also display the graphs if the user enters ‘y’ when prompted.
+The program can also display the graphs if the user enters √îy√ï when prompted.
 This, however, does not save the graphs as files to your computer.

 RUN SCRIPTS

-1) runAllMorseToText.m – script that converts Morse audio to a text file with dots and dashes and English text, by filtering the graph and calling all of the other functions
+1) runAllMorseToText.m √ê script that converts Morse audio to a text file with dots and dashes and English text, by filtering the graph and calling all of the other functions

 CALCULATION FUNCTIONS

-1) findThresh.m – calculates the optimal thresholds to be used for identifying dots, dashes, and spaces from the logical vector of Morse code
+1) findThresh.m √ê calculates the optimal thresholds to be used for identifying dots, dashes, and spaces from the logical vector of Morse code
-2) convertToDotsAndDashes.m – converts the logical vector of Morse code from runAllMorseToText.m into a string of dots and dashes, using findThresh to calculate the threshold
+2) convertToDotsAndDashes.m √ê converts the logical vector of Morse code from runAllMorseToText.m into a string of dots and dashes, using findThresh to calculate the threshold
-3) convertToWords.m – uses a parallel array and cell array to translate the dot-dash string into a string of English text
+3) convertToWords.m √ê uses a parallel array and cell array to translate the dot-dash string into a string of English text